AndreaCignoni/pands-project/README.md

 **EXPLORATORY DATA ANALYSIS**

 One plant is linearly separable from the other 2; the latter are not easily separable from each other.
-This is the issue I have planned to solve with my work.
-In order to represent it and overcome this problem which clearly emerge extracting data from the measurement collection,  I have generated different kind of graphs.
-My study is accordingly devided into two parts: the first where the *iris setosa* peculiarity in comparison with the other two species is outlined ; the second where I trace a distinction as clear as possible between the the other two classes, the *iris versicolor* and the *iris virginica*.
-As a matter of fact, while a discrimination between the *iris setosa* and the other two plants emerges from the first set of plots, drawing a rule that can be applied to differetiate the *iris versicolor* from *the virginica* is quite a more challenging task.
-In the end, this is the objective of my analysis: **to classify a new flower as belonging to one of the three species starting from a set of the 4 types of measurements provided by the data frame**.
+This is the issue I have planned to solve with my work and that clearly emerges from the very first plots I have generated.
+Once graphically represented the flowers, I have then passed to look for a discriminant principle that allows to predict from the indipendent variable the dipendent variable.
+My study is, therefore, devided into two parts: the first where the *iris setosa* peculiarity is outlined in comparison to the other two species; the second where I trace a distinction as clear as possible between the the other two classes, the *iris versicolor* and the *iris virginica*.
+In fact, as already stated, while a discrimination between the *iris setosa* and the other two plants emerges from the first set of plots, drawing a rule that can be applied to differetiate the *iris versicolor* from *the virginica* is quite a more challenging task.
+In the end, this is the objective of my analysis: **to classify a new flower as belonging to one of the three species starting from a set of its 4 types of measurements**.

-1. **HOW *IRIS SETOSA* DIFFERENT CHARACTERISTICS EASILY EMERGE FROM FIRST PLOTS**
+1. **HOW *IRIS SETOSA* CHARACTERISTICS EASILY DIFFERECIATE FROM THE OTHER TWO**

+My analysis, then, starts showing and comparing the three species through histograms and scatterplots.
 The **histograms** show the *frequency distribution* of a data set and in this case help to visualize which class of flower presents data in *normal distribution* (a bell shaped curve) and which not.
-Spikes in the graphs variations to be pointed out.
-One key concept when working with histograms is the idea of *bins* - how many parts the total range of the data set is divided into.
+This kind of representation draws attention to the spikes appearing in the graphs.
+One key concept to take into account when working with histograms is the idea of *bins* - how many parts the total range of the data set is divided into.
 Changing the number of *bins* in a histogram does not change the data set.
 It only changes the appearance of the data in the histogram.
 The histogram method can accept a few different arguments, but the most important two are:

 **x**: the data set to be displayed within the histogram.
 **bins**: the number of bins that the histogram should be divided into.

-Since histograms do not accept objects, my first step was to remove all non-numeric columns from the data set.

-My main point of reference for plotting histograms on the Fisher's Iris data set was [www.nickmccullum.com](https://www.nickmccullum.com/python-visualization/histogram/).
+My main point of reference for plotting histograms on the Fisher's Iris data set is [nickmccullum](https://www.nickmccullum.com/python-visualization/histogram/).

 <div align="center">

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/908532f4e05af5576c4802e2b1924e260c94269e/PetalLenghtHistogram.png)

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/908532f4e05af5576c4802e2b1924e260c94269e/PetalWidthHistogram.png)

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/908532f4e05af5576c4802e2b1924e260c94269e/SepalLenghtHistogram.png)

 ![Screenshot](https://github.com/AndreaCignoni/mywork/blob/908532f4e05af5576c4802e2b1924e260c94269e/SepalWidthHistogram.png)

 </div>